NefariousTechSupport/igRewrite8/Docs/FileFormats/igObjectDirectory/IGZ.md

 - `_memoryPoolNames`: list of memory pool names, stored as null terminated strings

 igz chunk header:
-- `_memoryPoolNameOffset`: offset of the name of the memory pool to load this into, relative to the start of `_memoryPoolNames` in `igzHeader`
+- `_memoryPoolNameOffset`: offset of the name of the memory pool to load this into, relative to the start of `_memoryPoolNames` in `igzHeader`.
 - `_offset`: the offset at which this section begins
 - `_length`: the size of this section
 - `_alignment`: the alignment of this section.